CSE512-14W/fp-wangsj/README.md

 ## Running Instructions

 This project is web based.
-Access our visualization at http://cse512-14w.github.io/fp-wangsj/ or download this repository and run `python -m SimpleHTTPServer 9000` and access this from http://localhost:9000/.
+Access our visualization at http://cse512-14w.github.io/fp-wangsj/vis.html or download this repository and run `python -m SimpleHTTPServer 9000` and access this from http://localhost:9000/.

 ## Short Notes about Using our System
 The first button in the tool box (on top left) is an undo button.
 The second button in the tool box is a toggle button to change between the exploration mode and editing mode.

+## Work Breakdown

+This project is done individually.

+## Development Process